-BA (Hons.)
-Degree in Music Production
+BA (Hons) Degree in Music Production

+Learn the skills required to succeed as a modern day Music Producer with this unique, industry-focused programme.
 Using the industry standard software and studio equipment available at Windmill Lane Recording Studios, you will work with our professional lecturing staff and industry guest speakers to develop a combination of practical skills, underpinned by theoretical lectures and tutorials.

 Alongside studio and live recording, this programme develops skills in critical listening and audio analysis, investigations of form and aural training, and music theory.
 You will also learn vital skills in the online promotion of music, project leadership, and marketing.